|80||Fees: 0% Tiered, 0.4 to 0.70%||0 Min. Account Size||Invest Now|

 How to Get Started with Moneyfarm

 To get started with Moneyfarm, potential clients can either call the company directly or sign-up online.
 With the online sign-up process, clients are taking through an online questionnaire that determines their investment goals, risk profile, and investment time horizon.
 That information is then used to build the right portfolio.
+It is pertinent to mention here that investing with Moneyfarm can't be an alternative to managed forex accounts.

 Once the account is funded, then Moneyfarm gets to work investing the money according to plan and the robo advisor monitors the asset allocation to ensure it remains balanced.
 This ensures that the risk profile for the portfolio remains consistent and the investor is not exposed to any additional risk they do not need or cannot handle.